deopurkar/deopurkar.github.io/_posts/2018-01-01-Actions-and-dual-actions.md

 ---
-layout: default
+layout: post
-title: Stabilizers of group actions and their dual actions
+title: Stabilizers and duals
 date: Thu Jan 4 10:22:23 AEDT 2018
 tags: algebra
-no-navigation: True
 ---

 Let $G$ be a group acting on a vector space $V$.